Updated: February 18th, 2024

 Real Drum Shells

 I’ll go through the features of the module, or brain of the kit, shortly.
-First, I want to discuss the main feature of this kit, which is it’s look and size.
+First, I want to discuss the main feature of this kit, which is its look and size.

 At a glance, it does not look like an electronic kit at all.
 All 5 drums are the same size as an acoustic kit.
 The heads are the correct size and the drums are the correct depth too.
 Practicing feels like being on an acoustic kit.
 Using the ride cymbal or performing a fill involves moving your body appropriately.
 For me, in terms of learning to play drums, this is a big factor.
-Previously, I’d been using a Roland HD-1 and using such a small kit did not help develop the muscle memory required for the positioning in playing the drums.
+Previously, I’d been using a Roland HD-1, and using such a small kit did not help develop the muscle memory required for the positioning in playing the drums.

 The brass cymbals also add to the acoustic look and feel.
-The hi-hat does not open and close but the pedal is sensitive and sounds adjust for the hi-hat from being closed, through all the levels of partially open to fully open.
+The hi-hat does not open and close but the pedal is sensitive and adjusts for the hi-hat from being closed, through all the levels of partially open to fully open.
 As mentioned earlier, the cymbals have two triggers, the ride has an extra one for the bell and the drums have two for the head and the rim.
-The drums also have positional sensitivity and are much louder in the centre.
+The drums also have positional sensitivity and are much louder in the center.
 The bass drum has only one trigger on a TruTrac pad which will accommodate a double bass pedal.

 The R.e.d.box Module